superfly/docs/reference/metrics.html.md

 ### Managed Grafana [Preview]

-[Grafana](https://grafana.com/) is a popular open source data visualization web application, that allows you to compose queries against data sources into dynamic,reusable dashboards.
+[Grafana](https://grafana.com/) is a popular open source data visualization web application, that allows you to compose queries against data sources into dynamic, reusable dashboards.

 We provide a managed Grafana instance at [fly-metrics.net](https://fly-metrics.net), preconfigured with your Prometheus data source and detailed dashboards covering the full set of built-in metrics.